What does AMP stand for?

 Who has access to my AMP Credit Report?

 Only people you authorize.
-You have complete control over who will see your AMP Credit Report.
-You may provide a copy of your AMP Credit Report as a supplement to any credit application, or to any individual or who’s checking your credit.
-You may also provide a temporary password with your AMP Credit Report so that anyone may view your report in your secure, online eCredable account free of charge.
+If you apply for an offer in the eCredable Marketplace the lender will may see your AMP Credit Report and/or your AMP Credit Score.
+You may also authorize online access to your AMP Credit Report and AMP Credit Score so that anyone may view your report in your secure, online eCredable account free of charge.